 If you require ski hire we will arrange hire in Geilo.
 The hire cost for 6 days is expected to be around 1050 NOK.
 If the number of people hiring is 4 or less, then your skis can be posted back at the end of the trip from the Post Office in Eggedal, which is open till 1800hrs on a Saturday.
 The postage cost will be covered by the person who is hiring the equipment and is expected to be around 350-400 NOK per person.
 This is based on being no more than 10 kgs (22 lbs) in weight.

-If more than 4 people are hiring then the skis have to be returned by taxi at a cost of 3000 NOK which will be shared between those hiring.
+If there are 5 people or more hiring then the skis have to be returned by taxi at a cost in 2020 of 3500 NOK.
 The reason for this is that returning the skis by post could take one week, and the hire shop at Geilo would lose a week of rental income.

-If you are skiing at a level sufficient to book this trip then you probably ski every year, and may find it better value to think about buying your own boots, and hiring skis and poles.
+If you are skiing at a level sufficient to book this trip then you probably ski every year, and may find it better value to think about buying your own boots, and skis.
 Whatever you decide please discuss with us to ensure that any hire or purchased skis and boots are the correct type for the trip.
-Be aware that if you do already have boots you need to check with us that they will fit the bindings on the hire skis.
+Be aware that if you already have boots you need to check with us that they will fit the bindings on the hire skis which are NNN BC.

-Please note you are required to bring your own cork and scraper, and ski tie.
+Please note you are required to bring your own cork, scraper and ski tie.
 These can all be purchased at the start of your trip.
 A cork and scraper usually cost around 80 NOK.
 In Norway it is not necessary to purchase a ski pass as there is no charge to use the tracks.

 On many of our trips there will be an element of 'group kit' which will be shared amongst our guests.
 As mountain people you will be used to team work and working together to the mutual benefit of the group.

 The 'group kit' will be minimal and simply a case of sharing out a few lightweight 'survival shelters'.
 On a week-long trip you may carry a small shelter for just one day before passing it on to the next person.